cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**2.2.9**
+- Fix a bug regarding compatibility code with EnemyItemDisplays if it is not installed.

 **2.2.8**
 - Register custom cloned projectiles to avoid errors.
 - Fix a possible bug with Arms Race where in the mortar from drones will not launch if Mortar Tube is disabled in config.